Do Veterinarians Recommend CBD for Pets?

 Because the landscape is changing so rapidly, you shouldn’t hesitate to bring up CBD at a later date with your veterinarian after your initial conversation.
 Even if your pet’s doctor is reluctant to discuss this wellness resource, make it clear when you plan to give it to your pet and provide them with details about your pet’s CBD routine once you’ve established it.

-Even if your veterinarian doesn’t feel comfortable talking about CBD for pets right now, they might change their mind in the near future.
+Most veterinarians will not be willing to recommend CBD for pets right now, even if they think it’s an excellent wellness resource – but they might change their mind in the near future.
 New clinical research is coming forth constantly, which then transforms the rules around what veterinarians are allowed to say and what they feel comfortable discussing with you.
 Continue talking to your veterinarian about CBD for pets to be sure you’re updated on the most recent information and empowered to provide the best care for your animal.